Linux Locate Command for Beginners (8 Examples)

 On this page

-While find is no doubt one of the most popular as well as powerful command-line utilities for file searching in Linux, it not fast enough for situations where-in you need instantaneous results.
-If you want to search a file on your system through the command line, and speed is the topmost priority, then there's another command that you can use: Locate.
+Although the find command is undoubtedly one of the most popular and powerful command line utilities for file searching on Linux, it is not fast enough for situations where you need instant results.
+If you want to search for a file on your system from the command line and speed is your top priority, there is another command you can use: Locate.

-In this tutorial, we will discuss the locate command using easy to understand examples.
-Please note that all the instructions/examples mentioned here have been tested on Ubuntu 16.04 LTS, and the locate version we've used is 0.26.
+In this tutorial, we will explain the locate command with easy-to-understand examples.
+Please note that all instructions/examples mentioned here have been tested on Ubuntu 22.04 LTS and the locate we use is version 4.8.0.

 The locate command is very easy to use.
-All you have to do is to pass it the filename you want to search.
+All you have to do is pass the filename you want to search.

 For example, if want to search for all filenames that have the string 'dir2' in them, then I can do that using locate in the following way: